mahameddalmar20034-cpu/devops-learning/Linux/notes.md

 `touch notes.md` - creates a file named notes.md
 `rm -r Linux/` -  usually deletes a file with the -r option it deletes the directory and everything within it

-#!/bin/bash

-chmod +x Day1.txt

-./Day1.txt

-sudo chown :netdev Day1.txt

-ls -l Day1.txt
+## Script for changing ownership and permissions

+ `#!/bin/bash
+chmod +x Day1.txt   # This makes it executable ./Day1.txt          #This executes a file sudo chown :netdev Day1.txt #This changers the ownership to a new group ls -l Day1.txt   #This lists the file with all of its permissions and details `